climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

 * GridSize_IDW
   - Integer
-  - Usage: Define the size of the grid to perform interpolation (units?), If interpolation is not enable in the Interpolation field this value is ignored.
+  - Usage: Define the number of the grid elements used in the whole zoning area to perform interpolation.
+If interpolation is not enable in the Interpolation field this value is ignored.
   - Example: "GridSize_IDW":150,

 * Interpolation